samueljseay/wp-docker-scripts/README.md

 1. [Install Docker](https://docs.docker.com/docker-for-mac/install/)
 2. Install Node.js
 3. `npm install`
-4. Configure `config.js` with your desired mappings (see the file for examples)
+4. Configure `config.js` with your desired mappings, config and plugins to install (see the file for examples)
 5. run `./bin/start.sh`, this should start a Wordpress environment running at the host and port specified in `config.js`

 If you used the defaults you should now have a wordpress install available at `http://localhost:1234`.
 The admin username is `admin` with password `password`.

 If you would like to connect to the DB it is exposed on port 3306, so you can connect to it as normal with your DB management tool of choice.

+### Enter the container

+If you want run commands inside the container you'll find it has wp-cli available.
+To enter the container run `npm run enter`.

 ### config.js setup